Skip to content

 The scripts are located at /usr/local/bin/.

-Every night the files of i-doit are saved locally.
-The storage period is one week.
+Every night, i-doit data is backed up locally.
+The retention period is one week.

 Directories#